MohitSharma66/Certificate-Verififcation/replit.md

 ## Frontend Architecture
 - **Technology Stack**: React 18 with Vite as the build tool and development server
-- **Web3 Integration**: Uses Web3.js library to interact with Ethereum blockchain via Ganache local network
+- **Web3 Integration**: Uses Web3.js library to interact with Ethereum blockchain via MetaMask and Alchemy
+- **Network**: Connects to Sepolia testnet with network validation to ensure correct chain ID
 - **Routing**: React Router DOM for client-side navigation between different application views
 - **Styling**: CSS modules with component-specific stylesheets for login, forms, verification, and hero sections
 - **Security**: Helmet middleware for HTTP security headers